 - The impact of licensure on the social work profession

-- Electronic practice and where practice occurs
+- Electronic practice

 ASWB subscribes to U.S. state-based research services to monitor and track proposed regulatory and legislative changes that can affect social work professional regulation.
 The information is provided as a service to ASWB members and stakeholders.
 ASWB has selected topics for tracking from state and federal regulatory and legislative proposals received in the current sessions.